wezm/rust-intro-talk/slides.md

 # Crates

 * Rust favours a small, stable standard library.
-* Crates are the equivalient of Ruby gems.
+* Crates are the equivalent of Ruby gems.
 They are published to [crates.io](https://crates.io/).

 ![screenshot of crates.io](images/crates-io.png)

+---

+# Community and Direction

+* RFC process.

+--

+* Systematic improvement.

+--

+* Emphasis on inclusion and building a friendly community.

 ---